- How many classes can I register for?

 The Speedway has reserved special bleacher seating for RCSX guests at the Pit Grandstands at Gate 134 located on the east side of Victory Lane (directly behind the UNOH Fanzone).
 However, seating is limited, and once the bleachers are full they are full, so get there early.
 Your Pro Supercross ticket and your RCSX wrist band will provide access to the reserved RCSX bleacher seating.

-*Friday and Saturday Advance Admission purchased by February 28th includes a discounted Saturday Pro Supercross ticket with special seating in the RCSX Amateur Bleachers.
-After February 28th Friday and Saturday Advance Admission will not include a Saturday Pro Supercross ticket.
+*Friday and Saturday Advance Admission purchased by February 28th includes a discounted Saturday Pro Supercross ticket with special seating in the RCSX Bleachers.
+After February 28th, Friday and Saturday Advance Admission will NOT include a Saturday Pro Supercross ticket.
 Guests wishing to attend the Saturday Pro Supercross after February 28th must purchase a ticket directly from Daytona International Speedway (DIS).
 View Saturday only ticketing options HERE.
-Tickets purchased directly from DIS will not include access to the RCSX Amateur Bleachers.
+Tickets purchased directly from DIS will not include access to the RCSX Bleachers.

 Additional seating is available in General Admission sections of the Stadium seating.
 A seating chart map can be found by clicking here.